EU trade chief tells China he won't yield on solar panels

 "I couldn't care less whether that happens with ... the biggest and most populous state in the world.
 For me it is the same.
 So they can try to put pressure on member states, but they will waste their time trying to do so with me," De Gucht said.

-The solar case is the largest the Commission has undertaken, with about 21 billion euros (17.9 billion pounds) of Chinese-made solar panels sold in the European Union.
+The solar case is the largest the Commission has undertaken, with about 21 billion euros ($27 billion) of Chinese-made solar panels sold in the European Union.

 The split between the Commission and EU member countries, as well as division among the bloc's 27 governments, sets the European Union up for a potentially debilitating dispute over how to deal with China, its second largest trade partner.